toextendmylimits/Amazon_coding/aws-australia.md

 | 7.
 Reverse Integer | Tricky with negative nubmer for python
 | 128.
 Longest Consecutive Sequence | Not that difficult
 | 134.
 Gas Station | Difficult
+| 2268.
+Minimum Number of Keypresses | Difficult